Quick Comparison: V7 vs V12 - Spec & Test Overview

 Which Offers the Better Value?

-Considering the price variance, I’d lean towards the V12 Detect because it has all the latest tech of the V15 in a more compact package.
+Given the price difference, I’d lean towards the V12 Detect because it offers all the latest V15 tech in a more compact package.

 While it doesn’t clean as well as the V15 Detect, folks will enjoy most of its benefits, and the cleaning variance isn’t that much, particularly with surface debris.